MarziaRoshani/Steepest-Descent-and-Newton-s-Method-for-Nonlinear-Minimization/README.md

 3. **Running Newton's Method**:
    - Newton's method solves for the next step by computing the inverse of the Hessian matrix and using it to adjust the current point.
-   - The code outputs the solution after each iteration.

 ## Example